BetterCrypto/Applied-Crypto-Hardening/rst/source/practical_settings/mailserver.rst

 Limitations:
 ~~~~~~~~~~~~

-Exim currently (4.82) does not support `elliptic curve`s with OpenSSL.
+Exim currently (4.82) does not support elliptic curves with OpenSSL.
 This means that ECDHE is not used even if defined in your cipher list.
 There already is a working patch to provide support:
 http://bugs.exim.org/show_bug.cgi?id=1397